 Luca graduated from the Liceo Scientifico Statale 'Galileo Galilei' in Catania, Italy, in 1995.

 In 1999, he completed a bachelor’s degree in political sciences at the University of Naples Federico II, Italy, with a thesis on international law.
 In 2000, he graduated from the Italian Air Force Academy, in Pozzuoli, Italy.

-Luca completed basic air force training with the US Air Force at the Euro-NATO Joint Jet Pilot Training in Sheppard Air Force Base, Texas, US, in 2001.
-He completed the JCO/CAS course with the USAFE in Sembach, Germany, in 2002.
+Luca completed basic flight training with the US Air Force at the Euro-NATO Joint Jet Pilot Training in Sheppard Air Force Base, Texas, US, in 2001.
+In 2002 he qualified on the A-11 at the 101st Operational Conversion Unit.
+In the same year, he completed the JCO/CAS course with the USAFE in Sembach, Germany.

 In 2003, he qualified as Electronic Warfare Officer at the ReSTOGE in Pratica di Mare, Italy.
 He completed the Tactical Leadership Programme in Florennes, Belgium, in 2005.

 In July 2009, Luca completed a master’s degree in experimental flight test engineering at the Institute Superieure de l’Aeronautique et de l’Espace in Toulouse, France.

 Luca was awarded a Silver Medal to the Aeronautical Valour by the President of the Italian Republic in 2007.
 He was recognised a ‘Commendatore al Merito della Repubblica’ by the President of the Italian Republic in 2013.